Shreyas-Inampudi/fantasy-football-tool/README.md

 ```
 Open a Pull Request.

-## License
-- This project is licensed under the MIT License – see the LICENSE file for details.

 ## Acknowledgements
 - Data provided by the ESPN Sports API and the Sleeper API.
 - NFL team names, logos, and statistics are the property of their respective owners.